paveyry/better-hangoutschat/README.md

 - Smaller margins and buttons for better readability and screen space optimization
 - Thread-link buttons at the top of each thread for easier referencing
-- Several different color schemes:
+- Several different variants:
-    - GHC standard colors
+    - Light theme (Chat standard colors)
-    - Slack colors
-    - Dark theme (for lower eye strain)
+    - Dark theme

 Installing from official release files
 ---------------------------------------